-• Undergraduate, including Higher apprentices students currently registered on a University of Plymouth award can make an academic complaint under this procedure.
-Former students may raise a complaint under this policy within 40 working days after they ceased to be a registered student at the College.
+- Undergraduate, including Higher apprentices students currently registered on a South Devon College award can make an academic complaint under this procedure.
+Former students may raise a complaint under this policy within 90 days after they ceased to be a registered student at the College.
 The College expects students to raise the complaint themselves.
 Only in exceptional situations, can you ask a supporter or relative to raise a complaint on your behalf.
 You must give your express consent to someone to raise a complaint on your behalf.
-Students can submit a group concern or complaint.
-For degree apprentices also refer to your commitment statements received upon enrolment.
+Students can submit a group concern or complaint. - You cannot make an anonymous complaint.